What's new ?

 The European Union Network for the Implementation and Enforcement of Environment Law (IMPEL) played an important role in the preparation of the RMCEI and through its activities has also played an important role in its implementation.

 The 7th Environmental Action Programme recognizes that the improvement of the implementation and enforcement of EU environment law at all administrative levels and the guarantee of level playing field requires extending binding criteria for effective Member State inspections to the wider body of the environment acquis and complementing these with support for networks of professionals, reinforcement of peer reviews and best practice sharing.
 It followed a public consultation which had, inter alia, sought views on revising the current framework on environmental inspections.
 It also followed Commission Communication of March 2012 on Improving the Delivery of Benefits from EU Environment Measures: Building Confidence through Better Knowledge and Responsiveness, COM(2012)95 which had also referred to the subject.

 The Council Conclusions of 11 June 2012 also called for improving inspections regimes on the basis of experience with existing provisions and avoiding unnecessary administrative burdens.

-In its Opinion to the Commission proposal for the 7th EAP (2013/C 17/07), the Committee of the Regions (CoR) stressed that an EU-wide framework for national inspections can ensure a level playing field and consistency in legal action across the EU and improve trans-frontier cooperation.
+In its Opinion to the Commission proposal for the 7th EAP (2013/C 17/07), the European Committee of the Regions (CoR) stressed that an EU-wide framework for national inspections can ensure a level playing field and consistency in legal action across the EU and improve trans-frontier cooperation.
 It also pointed out the value of a well-defined inspection related role of the Commission.

 These developments occurred against the background of an earlier review of the RMCEI, details of which can be found through this link.